howitzer-industries/git-tips/readme.md

 ```

 ## SourceTree
 -   Publishing a new repo to GitHub from SourceTree is a bit of a pain.
-I prefer to create the repo in SourceTree then publish it using the GitHub client.
+I prefer to create and publish the repo in the GitHub client and then add it to SourceTree.
+This way you get the automatic .gitignore info.
 -   Beware of discarding hunks in SourceTree when you have the line endings set up to auto-convert from Windows/Mac to Unix in the repo...it'll replace all the other line endings in your file with Unix ones and mess up your diff.
 I prefer to stage hunks when possible then discard the rest after the commit.

 ##.NET